I. Required courses

 - Securities Regulation

-- Residential Property Development (Business School course; Real Estate Process is a pre-req)
+- Residential Property Development (Business School course; Real Estate Process is pre-req)

 - Water Law and Policy (Spring course)

-For December 2011 graduates and thereafter, in order to receive a certificate recognizing that you have satisfied the requirements for the Real Estate Concentration, a student must take all of the required courses and at least one of the qualifying elective courses and must receive a grade of at least a C in all of the courses whether required or the elective.
+For December 2011 graduates and thereafter, in order to receive a certificate recognizing that you have satisfied the requirements for the Real Estate Concentration, you must take all of the required courses and at least one of the qualifying elective courses and must receive a grade of at least a C in all of the courses, whether required or elective.

 Students earning a 3.5 cumulative average in courses fulfilling Real Estate Law Concentration requirements will receive Honors in the Concentration.
 If you believe you qualify for honors in the concentration, you need to submit along with your transcript a calculation of your GPA in the courses fulfilling the concentration, showing that your cumulative GPA in those courses is 3.5 or higher.